How it's done

 Monthly reports are issued by the Planning Department and can be viewed here.

 The Building Department provides general information on and reviews building plans, specifications and associated documents (engineers' reports, truss plans, surveys etc.) to confirm compliance with the BC Building Code, Building Bylaw No. 94-45 and other applicable standards.
 We issue building permits, and collect applicable securities and Development Cost Charges.

 The Building Department also looks after Property File Requests, which can be useful when purchasing a property or planning a renovation.

 The City of Penticton provides access to property records and information related to properties while ensuring that the privacy of property owners is protected.
 There is no guarantee that the City will have plans or records on file for all properties.
-A $25 charge is applied to all property file requests to mitigate admin and staff costs in retrieving the information.
+An administrative charge is applied to all property file requests to mitigate staff costs in retrieving the information.